Indonesian People's Da'wah Party

+The party effectively dissolved after officially merging with Ummah Party on 16 March 2025.

 History

-On September 7, 2019, the Investigating Committee for Foundation of Islamic Ideological Parties/Preparatory Committee for Foundation of Islamic Ideological Parties (Badan Penyelidik Usaha-Usaha Persiapan Pendirian Partai Islam Ideologis/Panitia Persiapan Pendirian Partai Islam Ideologis, BPU-PPPII/P4II) was founded by various Indonesian Islamic reactionary groups.
+On September 7, 2019, the Investigating Committee for Foundation of Islamic Ideological Parties/Preparatory Committee for Foundation of Islamic Ideological Parties (Badan Penyelidik Usaha-Usaha Persiapan Pendirian Partai Islam Ideologis/Panitia Persiapan Pendirian Partai Islam Ideologis, BPU-PPPII/P4II) was founded by various Indonesian Islamist groups.
 The group claimed to revive the Masyumi Party, a liberal democracy era Islamist party which was disbanded in 1960 due to their involvement with the PRRI rebellion under the name "Masyumi 1945."
 However, in the middle of the process, elements of the Action for Rescuing Indonesia Coalition entered the group and unilaterally hijacked the process.
 This led to both a breakdown of the preparatory group and the formation of the Masyumi Reborn Party.
 A number of faithful members of the preparatory group later founded the Indonesian People's Da'wah Party.

 Despite the crackdown resulting in the arrest of the party's leader Farid Okbah on November 17, 2021, PDRI requested permission from the government to register as a party.
 The location intended to be the headquarters of PDRI, was reportedly fictional, and it is actually a house owned by Maisaroh's parents.

+On 16 March 2025, during the 4th anniversary of Ummah Party, PDRI through its founder Farid Okbah officially announced merger with the former party.
+He previously considered this plan on 9 December 2024 during the Nationality and Ummah Discussion, which was attended by several Islamist political parties.

 Political Manifesto

 The party issued a political manifesto on May 31, 2021.
 The manifesto preamble contained pieces of takfirism.
 It positioned the party as "Partai Allah" (lit.
 'God's Party'), while condemning other parties as "Partai Setan" (lit.
 'Demon's Party).

-The dichotomy terminology of "Partai Allah – Partai Sedan" was coined by Amien Rais, back on April 13, 2018, to demonize Indonesian political parties outside of "straight" and "righteous" Islamist parties.
+The dichotomy terminology of "Partai Allah – Partai Setan" was coined by Amien Rais, back on April 13, 2018, to demonize Indonesian political parties outside of "straight" and "righteous" Islamist parties.
 It has been used by Indonesian Islamists to politically attack outsiders and those who are not affiliated with their groups.

 The misuse of this term for political reasons was being denounced by the Indonesian Ulema Council since April 16, 2018.
 It also cited the Jakarta Charter, and emphasized the missing "Seven Words", which was deleted due to compromise made in the past due to being conflicted and ambiguous.

 The manifesto contained eight reasons/considerations/claims of the party, in which the party claims the reason for its existence: